eProsima/vulcanexus/docs/rst/tutorials/core/ros2_pub_sub/ros2_pub_sub.rst

 Build
 -----

 You likely already have the rclcpp and std_msgs packages installed as part of your ROS 2 system.

-It’s good practice to run rosdep in the root of your workspace (dev_ws) to check for missing dependencies before building:
+Run rosdep in the root of your workspace (dev_ws) to check for missing dependencies before building:

     .. code-block:: bash